grantsrb/kaggle-cervical_cancer_screening/README.md

 First install [`miniconda`](https://conda.io/miniconda.html) onto your computer using the python 3.6 version.

-Then clone this repository and navigate to the `environments` folder:
+Then clone this repository and navigate to the `environments` folder within the project:

 ```
 $ git clone https://github.com/grantsrb/kaggle-cervical_cancer_screening